Kit Carson Peak

-Recent history
+History

 In January 2002, the Nature Conservancy announced the signing of a $31 million purchase agreement for the Baca Ranch.
 The purchase significantly expanded the Great Sand Dunes National Park and Preserve in 2004.
 As part of that complex transaction Kit Carson Mountain was transferred to the Sangre de Cristo Wilderness within the Rio Grande National Forest.

-Kit Carson Mountain features complex terrain that has misled climbers in the past, contributing to deaths in the summer of 2006, 2010, 2011 and 2019.
+Kit Carson Mountain features complex terrain that has misled climbers in the past, often contributing to their perishment in the most recent years.

-In 2011, the United States Board on Geographic Names considered a proposal to rename the peak Mount Crestone, voting unanimously against it due to the potential confusion with nearby Crestone Peak and Crestone Needle.
-The proposal had been put forward because Carson had led an 1863-64 campaign to remove Navajo Indians, who had increased raiding of settlements in New Mexico during the Civil War.

 Incidentally, local residents for decades had called the mountain "Crestone Peak" (the official name of a neighboring peak), and never called it by "that other name".